Showing posts sorted by date for query kadash. Sort by relevance Show all posts

 Back to basics

-Okay, because you've clicked the above two links, we all know the story and what's generally involved so let's continue on rather than starting afresh.
-Unlike many ARPGs, this begins the same each and every time: we start at the entrance of the caverns with a dagger, 2000 hit points (health), armour and fear spells.
-So, that means we're a dude without a choice of race, personality, skillset or attributes.
+Okay, since you've clicked the two links above, we all know the story and what's generally involved, so let's continue...
+Unlike many ARPGs, this begins the same each and every time: we start at the entrance of the caverns with a dagger, 2000 hit points, armour and fear spells.
+That means we're a dude without a choice in race, personality, skill set, or attributes.
 Still interested?
-I know, I know, but you should be so read on!
+I know, but you should be, so read on!

 Wanna see a couple of really annoying screens that make no sense?
-Of course, you do so here you go...
+Of course you do...

-Trust me, unless you use the fear spell you have no chance of killing them without getting hurt.
+Unless you use the fear spell, you have no chance of killing these without getting hurt.

-One of the final rooms and it's stuffed with cursed items.
-Yep, every single item is cursed and there is no way (that I know of) to get around them.
-Thankfully, if you go back a couple of screens, there is a symbol/cross that can help.
+One of the final rooms is stuffed with cursed items.
+Yep, every single item is cursed, and there is no way (that I know of) to get around this tight corridor (go back a couple of screens to collect the cross).

 The quest awaits!

-I feel I should begin with a little piece of advice for newcomers - when you are about to begin, do not head north without checking out that tree.
-It's also worth heading back, southward, to find better weapons.
-Now head north into the fortress where there are a couple of ghosts and bats before stumbling upon a scroll - leave that be as it will come in handy if/when you get cursed.
-Next, head west for a room of scorpions, thus lots of xp for the killing.
+I should begin with advice for newcomers - when you are about to begin, do not head north without checking out that tree.
+It's also worth heading southwards to find better weapons.
+It's called being thorough, so explore everywhere from now on.
+Okay, now head north into the fortress, where there are a couple of ghosts and bats before stumbling upon a scroll - leave that be, as it will come in handy if/when you get cursed.
+Next, head west to a room full of scorpions, so lots of XP for killing.
 There is also a chest, and extra xp, but don't leave without searching for the secret passage that leads to a different room - with a sword!

-Yes, items are a big deal in this dungeon and they are also a bit of an oddity.
-You will frequently find weapons and armour along with others like chests and keys.
-Collecting anything increases xp but you cannot use the keys as there is nothing to unlock.
-Nor can you plunder a chest as it's just a chest that does nothing more than increase experience.
-So, more often than not, the item you're collecting isn't for a particular usage - it's to gain xp and the benefits of that.
+Yes, pick-ups are a big deal and an oddity.
+You will frequently find weapons and armour, along with other items like chests and keys.
+Collecting these increases XP, but you cannot use the keys, as there is nothing to unlock.
+Nor can you plunder a chest, as it's just an item that does nothing more than increase experience.
+So, more often than not, the item you're collecting isn't for a particular usage other than XP.

-However, a selection of items is cursed which severely hampers ability and performance.
-Only two types of items can help cure you - the symbol cross and magical scrolls.
+Many items are cursed, which severely hampers your ability and performance.
+Only two types of cures exist: the cross and the scrolls.
 However, this is where the game reveals its truly insidious personality because there is a chance that those might also be cursed.
 Cruel, very cruel!!
 So why not make notes? :)

 I love how the designers left silly drawings and messages (Damon Slye)